Goldman Sachs, Bain to buy majority stake in cosmetics firm Carver Korea

-SEOUL (Reuters) - Goldman Sachs Group Inc (GS.N) and Bain Capital Private Equity will acquire a majority stake in unlisted cosmetics maker Carver Korea Co Ltd, seeking to tap into the growing popularity of South Korean beauty products in markets such as China.
+SEOUL, July 18 (Reuters) - Goldman Sachs Group Inc and Bain Capital Private Equity will acquire a majority stake in unlisted cosmetics maker Carver Korea Co.
+Ltd., seeking to tap into the growing popularity of South Korean beauty products in markets such as China.

 The companies said in a joint release that Carver Korea founder and Chairman Lee Sang-rok, who held a 60.2 percent stake in the firm at end-2015, will retain a minority stake and "participate in day-to-day management".

 The acquisition comes as the so-called Korean Wave of culture exports, from soap operas and K-pop music to food and fashion, boost overseas demand for beauty products.
-Major domestic brands such as Amorepacific Corp (090430.KS) have been among the chief beneficiaries, with their share prices soaring on hopes for sustained growth.
+Major domestic brands such as Amorepacific have been among the chief beneficiaries, with their share-prices soaring on hopes for sustained growth.

 Kyobo Securities said in a report South Korean exports of cosmetics products set a quarterly record of $874.3 million in April-June, thanks to growing shipments to China and the United States.